| |

 Buddhahood and "great being", to their wish to help all possible sentient

-beings, not only themselves.
+to Great Bodhisattvas (beyond the Seventh Stage).
 This wish is aspiring Bodhicitta, sincerely

 intending the happiness of all sentient beings.